Which editorial service do you actually need? (And how to know you’re getting the right one)

 You-focused processes

-When I work on your content, whether we’ve agreed that I’ll be doing a translation, substantive edit, copy-edit or proof-edit for you, I’ll approach it with a strategic mindset.
+Whatever level of support you choose – substantive editing, copy-editing, or proof-editing – you get more than surface-level corrections.
+I’ll approach it with a strategic mindset.
 This means I’ll do more than apply mechanical edits; I'll consider your audience, your goals, and the best way to help your readers understand and act on your message.

 An inquisitive mindset

+You don’t have to worry about your meaning being ‘edited away’.
 I will never simply wade in and change things in your content for the sake of it, or remove or alter sector-specific terminology.
 I understand the concepts and terminology used in the development sector, and know when a term is correct and not correct.
-If I don’t know, I use a wealth of trusted sources to find out.

 Someone who checks, and checks again